Hubert Constant

-Hubert Constant born on the 18th of September, 1931 in Camp-Perrin, South of Haiti and died on the 23rd of September 2011 was the Roman Catholic metropolitan archbishop of Cap-Haïtien.
+Hubert Constant (born on 18 September 1931 in Camp-Perrin, South of Haiti and died on 23 September 2011) was the Roman Catholic metropolitan archbishop of Cap-Haïtien.

 Ordained priest in the Oblates of Mary Immaculate (O.M.I.) on September 15, 1958, Msgr.
 Constant was named bishop of Fort-Liberté in 1991 and archbishop of Cap-Haïtien in 2003.
 He retired in 2008.

 On November 5, 2003, he was transferred to the metropolitan headquarters of Cap-Haïtien.
 He remained there until March 1, 2008, when Pope Benedict XVI accepted his renunciation and appointed Louis Kébreau as his successor.

 Biography

 He was ordained a priest in the Oblates of Mary Immaculate (O.M.I.) on September 15, 1958.

 On January 31, 1991, John Paul II appointed him the first bishop of Fort-Liberté.
 He was consecrated on April 7 by Bishop François Gayot, Archbishop of Cap-Haïtien.

 On November 5, 2003, he was transferred to the metropolitan headquarters of Cap-Haïtien.
 He remained there until March 1, 2008, when Pope Benedict XVI accepted his renunciation and appointed Louis Kébreau as his successor.